-Some people with colorectal cancer that has spread receive a monoclonal antibody, a type of biological therapy.
-The monoclonal antibodies bind to colorectal cancer cells.
-They interfere with cancer cell growth and the spread of cancer.
-People receive monoclonal antibodies through a vein at the doctor’s office, hospital, or clinic.
+Some people with colorectal cancer that has spread receive a monoclonal antibody that binds to colorectal cancer cells.
+They interrupt cancer cell growth and the spread of cancer.
+Patients receive monoclonal antibodies through a vein at the doctor’s office, hospital, or clinic.
 Some people receive chemotherapy at the same time.

 Targeted therapy drugs aim at specific genes, proteins, or tissues that are contributing to the cancer’s growth and blocks them while allowing healthy cells to grow with little impact.
 For colon cancer patients who are advanced stage or have recurring cancer, targeted therapies may be an option.

 Biomarker testing is done to see if there is a genetic mutation that can be targeted with a specific drug.
 These are not inherited gene mutations, but rather mutations that have been caused by other factors over time based on exposure to the environment and various foods.

 Avastin is an FDA-approved targeted therapy used to treat colorectal cancer that has returned.
 This may be the best therapy to use next unless the biomarker testing results show signs of a genetic mutation that can be treated by a different targeted therapy.

 Recently, many new colorectal cancer treatments have been approved and used in combination with long-standing treatments.
 New treatments for some types of colorectal cancer replace the first line of treatment previously given.
 Compass Oncology has been participating over the years in these studies and currently offers clinical trials to patients with colon cancer or rectal cancer.